This is the multi-page printable view of this section. Click here to print.

 kubectl exec -it example-pod -- curl http://127.0.0.1:8006/cdh/resource/default/kbsres1/key1

-This example demonstrates how to verify if CAA is successfully starting the PodVM within the cloud provider.
+This example demonstrates how to verify if Helm chart is successfully starting the PodVM within the cloud provider.
 It is the simplest example available for deployment.

 Create an nginx deployment: